corsairmarks/uncapped_consecration/mod/README.md

 When the game starts, you (or the host, for multiplayer) will be asked what the maximum number of consecrated worlds (per empire with the "Consecrated Worlds" ascension perk).
 The game's default setting is 3, but it can be set from 1 to 10 or unlimited.
 The Consecrated World Worship modifier dynamically scales based on the combined levels of all your consecrated worlds.

-Additionally, consecrating a world spawns the Divine Enforcer planet effects - a little graphical bonus to make the process a little prettier.
-The Consecrated World modifiers now also cause planets to show their nameplates and thus be a little easier to pick them out when in the systemview.

 ## Localisation

-Almost all text altered by this mod is localised into all eight languages supported by Stellaris.
+Almost all text altered by this mod is localised into eight of the languages supported by Stellaris.
 However, the beginning-of-the-game event's description and "default" option are only available in English.
 If you would like to supply a translation for one or more languages, please contact me via Steam or leave a comment.

 # Changes